-The distribution of the population selected in the sample in any month will differ somewhat from that of the population as a whole for characteristics such as age, rate, Hispanic origin, and sex.
-Since these characteristics are correlated closely with labor force status and other characteristics estimated from the sample, the latter estimates can be improved substantially when weighted appropriately by the known distribution of these population characteristics.
+The distribution of the population selected in the sample may differ somewhat, by chance, from that of the population as a whole in such characteristics as age, race, Hispanic origin, and sex.
+Since these characteristics are correlated closely with labor force participation and other principal measurements made from the sample, the latter estimates can be improved substantially when weighted appropriately by the known distribution of these population characteristics.
 This is accomplished through four adjustments as follows: